 - HMSAO - Spring Study with Internship Programme

-Important NOTE: Students are advised to have at least 10 modules pre-approved as modules are subject to availability.
+Important NOTE: Students are advised to have at least 8 - 10 modules pre-approved before coming to DCU as modules are subject to availability.
 Some modules may have prerequisites/corequisites (particularly in Science and Engineering).
 Selection of certain modules may lead to timetabling constraints.
 For all of the Study Streams, modules are subject to change up to the first week of semester.
 Class timetables are not normally available until the beginning of semester.
 Our team will assist with timetable finding during 'orientation' periods.
-Students should also note that some classes may be timetabled to run in DCU St. Patrick's Campus or DCU All Hallows Campus which are both a bus-ride away - See Maps for details)
+Students should also note that some classes may be timetabled to run in DCU St. Patrick's Campus or DCU All Hallows Campus which are both a bus-ride away - (See Maps for details)

 - Download the Standard Study Abroad Brochure - here - for students who meet the minimum GPA and Lanaguage Requirements (English Speaking and students who meet the IELTS 6.5 requirement)